AnotherFoxGuy/Robotica/README.md

 # Robotica

-You will need to add the WEBOTS_HOME variable to your path for CMake to find it.
+You will need to add the WEBOTS_HOME variable to your environment variables for CMake to find it.
 If you have not specified an installation directory, the default path is `C:\Users\<Username>\AppData\Local\Programs\Webots`